fleps/clothing-store/README.md

 - Added cleanup function on useEffect tha fetches the category data from Firebase (course never mentions this)
 - Semantic / accessible HTML (course code has divs nested into spans, divs/spans having click events...)
 - Optimized arrays methods, course teaches bad practices doing 2 (or even more) transverse on the same arrays for no reason.
+- Github Actions Workflow implemented to auto-publish when a new version gets pushed to /releases branch

 ## What's Next
 As I said, I don't recommend this course, as I expected way more from it regarding building what they called a "e-commerce" site.